 MarTech is a big issue today.
 You need to have a robust marketing automation technology platform that makes your marketing and sales processes more effective and efficient.

-MarTech helps you connect your marketing and sales team while also helping to better connect with your prospects.
+MarTech helps you connect your marketing and sales team, and helps you connect with your prospects.

-70% of customers say that connected processes, such as seamless handoffs from marketing to sales or contextualized engagement through personalizing content based on earlier interactions is key to winning their business.
+70% of customers say that connected processes, such as seamless handoffs from marketing to sales or contextualized engagement through personalized content based on earlier interactions, are key to winning their business.
 (Salesforce State of Connected Customer)